-According to the latest data from Thomson Reuters, 52% of analysts covering AutoZone (AZO) gave the stock a “buy” recommendation.
+According to the latest data compiled by Reuters, only 20% of analysts covering Harley-Davidson (HOG) gave it a “buy” recommendation.

 As of July 18, 2017, Harley-Davidson’s (HOG) forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple was 11.55x.